djokovic55/riscV_neorv32_formal/README.md

 - When an **implemented instruction** is processed, the `instruction_supported` flag is asserted.
 - If an instruction modifies a register (e.g., `ADD`, `ADDI`), the `chosen_reg_flag` is asserted—indicating that the **selected register’s value is updated by a supported instruction** (if the destination register matches the one chosen by the free variable).
-- From this point onward, the selected register's value is **marked as known**—until an unsupported instruction modifies it.
+- From this point onward, the selected register's value is **known**—until an unsupported instruction modifies it.
 If an unsupported instruction occurs in between, the check is not triggered, as the source register's value may have changed unpredictably.

 ### **How Is a Potential Bug Detected?**
 Bugs are **caught through branch instructions**, which trigger only if one of the source registers is the **chosen register**.